carlwood/blm-resources/posts/education.md

 ## What we're reading
 This list is painfully short right now, but will grow as we educate ourselves further.

-- *Another Day in the Death of America: A Chronicle of Ten Short Lives* by Gary Younge (read)
 - *Born a Crime* by Trevor Noah (read)
 - *Brit(ish): On Race, Identity and Belonging* by Afua Hirsch (bought, to read)
 - *How To Be An Antiracist* by Ibram X. Kendi (reading)